-Bufflehead Bay Trail is a 0.8 mile lightly trafficked out and back trail located near Roland, AR that features a lake and is good for all skill levels.
+Bufflehead Bay Trail is a 0.8 mile lightly trafficked out and back trail located near Roland, Arkansas that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash